helgihaf/DotNetStandardSurvival/RecordsAndClasses.md

 ## Serialization with System.Text.Json
 * Identical for both records and classes
 ## Deserialization with System.Text.Json
 * Records: Deserialized using primary constructor.
+Explicit properties marked `init` also work.
 * Classes: Require a parameterless constructor (not explicitly defined) or a custom converter.